Fredericton9/ICS4U-Hotel_Stay_Manager/TheDesign.md

 - For each customer checking in, the class is called;

-- The main function will have a time counter; Seeing if the customer have stayed for time they requested
+- The main function will have a time counter; Seeing if the customer have stayed for time they requested.